Mir Ranjan Negi: Chak De India

-Negi would later become involved in the development of the 2007 Bollywood film Chak De India.
-Its screenplay was written by Bollywood screenwriter Jaideep Sahni.
+Negi would later become involved in the development of the 2007 Hindi-language film Chak De India.
+Its screenplay was written by screenwriter Jaideep Sahni.
 Sahni had read an article about the winning of the Gold at the 2002 Commonwealth Games by the India women's national field hockey team and thought that the premise would make an interesting film.
 Negi has often been compared with Kabir Khan in the media.

 On this connection Negi later commented, "This movie is not a documentary of Mir Ranjan Negi's life.
 It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls [...]
 There is nothing called World Championships in international hockey.
 It would be stupid to believe that Yash Raj Films would pump in Rs.45 crores to make a documentary on me.
 So it's illogical that it is a documentation of my life."

 Sahni further stated in an interview with The Hindu:

 I felt why has the girls' team been given so little coverage.
 I shared the idea with Aditya (Chopra).
 He liked it and said stop everything else and concentrate on it.
 I started my research by spending time with hockey players [...]
 It's just a matter of chance that Negi's story matches with Kabir Khan.
 There are many cases, like in Colombia, football players are killed for not performing well for the club.
 I had no idea about Negi's story while writing the script, and he joined us after the script was ready.
 In fact, his name was suggested by M.K.
 Kaushik, who was the coach of the team that won the Commonwealth Games’ gold.
 On day one, when Negi read the script, he cried and it was then that we came to know about his story.

 Sahni also stated in another interview with NDTV.com that the script was conceived before he met Negi: